jamesbdev/WDI-PROJECT-2/README.md

 - ratings in info view
 - telephone number

-personal challenges
+1) personal challenges
  connecting everything together (express, authentication,google maps, routes ...)

  solving issues and getting stuck things I wanted to improve: overall knowledge of express, authentication, bootstrap(review)

- adding more features
+ 2) wins

  wins - putting in the time, completed my objectives,

+3) to do in the future

+ adding more features, becoming more confident using javascript